© Tjalle Boorsma, Asociación Armonía

 Our field partner is the Bolivian organization Asociación Armonía, which owns and manages Barba Azul Nature Reserve.

 Asociación Armonía is a Bolivian accredited non-profit conservation organization created in 1993.
 It is supported by the regional governments of Beni and Santa Cruz and the Bolivian national park administration (SERNAP).
 In 2009, Armonía received a certificate of commendation from the Bolivian government for its efforts to protect Bolivia's birds and their habitats.
 Armonía manages twenty conservation programs, including twelve programs with threatened species.
-Key personnel are Bennett Hennessey, executive director and Tjaille Boorsma, Barba Azul reserve manager.
-Rene Cartagena and Hernan Lopez work on reserve protection and cattle management.
+Key personnel are Bennett Hennessey, Executive Director and Tjalle Boorsma, Conservation Program Coordinator, and Rene Cartagena and Hernan Lopez work on reserve protection and cattle management.
 Carlos Roca and his wife Juri are reserve caretakers and attend to visiting tourists.

 The Critically Endangered Blue-throated Macaw is found in only one place on Earth: the Beni Savanna in northern Bolivia.
 Extending over 126,100 sq km, this complex ecosystem of grasslands, marshes, forest islands and gallery forest supports a diverse and distinctive flora and fauna.
-A 2009 survey found 230 bird species, including many waterbirds and several species of North American migrants.
-As many as 1450 Buff-breasted Sandpipers (a Near Threatened species) were counted there recently, making this the most important stop-over site in Bolivia.
-Of its 146 mammal species (see mammal video, below), several are found nowhere else in Amazonia, including the Pampas Deer, the Near Threatened Maned Wolf, and the Endangered Beni Titi Monkey.
+A comprehensive survey in 2009 found 230 bird species, including many waterbirds and several species of North American migrants.
+More receently, about 1,450 Buff-breasted Sandpipers (Near Threatened) were counted, making this the most important stop-over site in Bolivia.
+Of its 146 mammal species (see mammal video, link below), several are found nowhere else in Amazonia, including the Pampas Deer, the Maned Wolf (Near Threatened), and the Beni Titi Monkey (Endangered).
 Also present are the Southern Tamandua, Black Howler Monkey, Capybara, Jaguar and high concentrations of Giant Anteater.

-The Beni is entirely privately owned, mainly by ranchers.
-Much of it is being degraded by overgrazing, planting non-native grasses, and aggressive fire management, as each year more of this habitat is lost to intentional burning for pastureland.
+The Beni Savanna is entirely privately owned, mainly by ranchers.
+Much of it is being degraded by overgrazing, planting of non-native grasses, and aggressive fire management, and each year, more of this habitat is lost to intentional burning for pastureland.